The 4 most effective email templates to follow up on outstanding invoices

 [Sender’s first name]

-We recommend using your business name and the invoice reference number as it allows the recipient to know precisely who is communicating (in this case, your business’ name) and what this email refers to.
+We recommend using your business name and phone number, as well as the invoice number on a payment reminder email as it allows the recipient to know precisely who is communicating (in this case, your business' name) and what this email refers to.

-In all your invoice payment reminder emails, we recommend also stating clearly:
+In any payment reminder messages, we recommend also stating clearly:

 Subject: [Your company’s name] <> [invoice reference number]